Can I have a healthy pregnancy if I have SLE?

 Are there any risks for the baby?

 There are no significant risks for the baby, and most lupus patients do give birth to healthy babies.
-Babies that are born to lupus patients are at no greater risk for birth defects or mental retardation when compared to those born to women who do not have lupus.
+Babies that are born to lupus patients are at no greater risk for birth defects or intellectual disability (also known as mental retardation) when compared to those born to women who do not have lupus.

 If you are a lupus patient with anti-RO/SSA or anti-LA/SSB antibodies, there is a small (less than 3%) chance that the baby will be born with congenital heart block.
 This is one reason that your physician will regularly monitor your pregnancy, checking for any abnormality in the baby’s heartbeat.
 If a heart block or heart disease is present, your physician may prescribe steroids to you during pregnancy to increase the chances for a positive outcome for the baby.